SIM RACING - full mouse control or keyboard and mouse control

 EDIT: x360ce’s FAQ section has a guide on how to split the axis into two!

-i really encourage you to try the other feeders if youve had a bad experience! i also recommend you to install linux! ^_^
+i really encourage you to try the other feeders if you havent! also switch from windows! ^_^

-little known fun fact: did you know that the playstation 2’s dualshock 2 & 3 controllers have analogue pressure-sensitive directional buttons? they are the first and the last controllers to ever feature analogue action buttons that are NOT triggers. when dualshock 4 came out, pressure-sensitive action buttons were considered redundant, since the rise of 2 trigger + 2 stick formula. this makes “button mashing” have less meaning nowadays. please keep your playstation 2 alive! jailbreak it!
+little known fun fact: did you know that the playstation 2’s dualshock 2 & 3 controllers had analogue pressure-sensitive directional buttons? they are the first and the last controllers to ever feature analogue action buttons that are NOT triggers. when dualshock 4 came out, pressure-sensitive action buttons were considered redundant, since the rise of 2 trigger + 2 stick formula. this makes “button mashing” have less meaning nowadays… please keep your playstation 2 alive! jailbreak it! :3

 <3